FOR IMMEDIATE RELEASE

-Budget 2020 brings an increase in up-front grants for post-secondary students, a boost to the earnings exemptions for those in income and disability assistance, and $50 million towards homelessness with additional funding for 200 new modular housing units.
+Budget 2020 brings an increase in up-front grants for post-secondary students, a boost to the earnings exemptions (effective January 2021) for those in income and disability assistance, and $50 million towards homelessness with additional funding for 200 new modular housing units.

 “We are on the right track, but without more significant investment to tackle poverty in BC the cost of inaction still remains great for this province,” says Viveca Ellis, Interim Community Organizer for the BC Poverty Reduction Coalition.